 If your employer has laid off other employees, do NOT assume you and your job are safe.
 Layoffs often occur in "rounds" -- different groups of employees are laid off over time.
 While your job may not have been eliminated yet, expect that it could happen in the future.

 If your current employer has begun layoffs, pay attention.

 Don't assume that your job is "safe" even if your boss has assured you that it is.

 Your boss may be uninformed (or not), and your boss may be laid off, too.

 If no one has been laid off yet but the atmosphere is getting tense, read the Signs of a Pending Layoff article for tips on how to predict that layoffs may begin where you work.

 Moving to another job with a different employer is often a good idea.
-But job hunting while you still have a job isn't easy.
-Employers often fire an employee who is discovered job hunting, and, with technology used today, discovering you are job hunting is easier than ever before.
+But job hunting while you still have a job is not simple because your current employer will be very unhappy to learn you are trying to leave.

-Read "Stealth Job Search Tips" for ideas on how to keep your job search quiet but still effective.
+Read Guide to a Stealth Job Search for ideas on how to keep your job search quiet but still effective.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
-Follow Susan on Twitter at @jobhuntorg and on
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.